samthor/https-forward/README.md

 This is so you can host random and long-lived services publicly on the internet—perfect for _other_ services which don't care about certificates or HTTPS at all, and might be provided by Node or Go on a random high port (e.g., some dumb service running on `localhost:8080`).

 **Note!** This doesn't magic up domain names.
-You would use this service only if you're able to point DNS records for a domain you own to the server you're running this on, and that it's able to handle incoming requests on port 443 and 80.
-For example, on a home network, you'd have to set up port forwarding on your router.
+You would use this service only if you're able to point DNS records to the IP address of a machine you're running this on, and that the machine is able to handle incoming requests on port 443 and 80 (e.g., on a home network, you'd have to set up port forwarding on your router).

 ## Install